vsekhar/fabula/docs/protocol.md

 Host: BankA.com
 ```

-In addition to consistency violations, a server can unilaterally refuse a transaction if the client simply takes too long to issue a COMMIT request, the client is no longer authorized to perform the requested operaiotns, or any other server-internal error occurs.
+In addition to consistency violations, a server can unilaterally refuse a transaction if the client simply takes too long to issue a COMMIT request, the client is no longer authorized to perform the requested operations, or any other server-internal error occurs.

 If any participating server fails the transaction, the transaction is permanently invalidated.
 Upon discovering this failure, the client should inform other servers of the failure to release any acquired resources, especially if pessimistic concurrency was used.